euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 ## Conclusion (Benchmarks)

-I think it's fair to say that crowbar and Rust on AWS Lambda both perform quite well (in fact, both seem to perform better than the language intended to run in their respective environments).

-The cold and warm startup times are quite comparable for trivial programs.
+The sample size is not large enough to conclusively call one or the other faster for cold starts.
+I think it is fair to say that crowbar and Rust on AWS Lambda both perform quite well.
+The cold and warm startup times are quite comparable for a trivial function, and I expect larger Rust functions will also have similar performance under either framework; after all, the Rust code should be the same once the framework code is done.

 # Ease of Use